domsantschi/llm-convo/README.md

 # LLM Convo
 ***`I have no idea what I'm doing it was the LLMs I swear`***

-I used 2 LLMs (Claude Sonnet 3.5 and chatgpt-4o-latest) to write an app that would let 2 LLMs with openai compatible api endpoints talk to each other.
+I used 2 (later 3) LLMs (Claude Sonnet 3.5 and chatgpt-4o-latest (later locally running Qwen2.5-Coder-7B-Instruct)) to write an app that would let 2 LLMs with openai compatible api endpoints talk to each other.
 I have zero experience with python.
 After running out of daily allowance on both Anthropic and OpenAI I got what's in this repo more or less.
 Was more of an experiment if I can make an app without any experience more than anything else.
 I used [open-webui](https://github.com/open-webui/open-webui) as frontend to "develop" this.

 _edit: I successfully managed to implement some stuff while continuing the conversation in [open-webui](https://github.com/open-webui/open-webui) with locally running [Qwen2.5-Coder-7B-Instruct-Q6_K_L.gguf](https://huggingface.co/bartowski/Qwen2.5-Coder-7B-Instruct-GGUF) in [koboldcpp](https://github.com/LostRuins/koboldcpp)_